taniomi/taniomi/README.md

 🪨 Working as Junior Data Engineer at @atter-data

-🏅 Microsoft Certified • AI Fundamentals
+🏅 Microsoft Certified • AI-900

 📚 Studying for DP-600